deepaksood619/deepaksood619.github.io/docs/python/advanced/memory-management.md

 The arena is a chunk of 256kB memory allocated on the heap, which provides memory for 64 pools.

-All arenas are linked using [doubly linked list](https://en.wikipedia.org/wiki/Doubly_linked_list)(thenextarenaandprevarenafields), it helps to manage them.
-Thentotalpoolsandnfreepoolsare storing information about currently available pools.
+All arenas are linked using [doubly linked list](https://en.wikipedia.org/wiki/Doubly_linked_list)(the next arena and prev arena fields), it helps to manage them.
+Then total pools and n free pools are storing information about currently available pools.

-Thefreepoolsfield points to the linked list of available pools.
+The free pools field points to the linked list of available pools.

 There is nothing complicated in the implementation of the arena.
 Think of it as a list of containers, which automatically allocates new memory for pools when needed.